akritijain06/akritijain06.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a first year CS PhD student at [Cornell University](https://www.cs.cornell.edu/) advised by Prof. [Kaitlyn Zhou](https://katezhou.github.io/).
-My research is in Natural Language Processing (NLP), with a focus on improving model outputs in subjective and goal-oriented tasks.
-I am interested in exploring model behavior, specifically looking at how models influence and respond to users (including but not limited to sycophancy, persuasion and multi-turn interactions) to enable more meaningful engagement.
+My research is in **Natural Language Processing (NLP)**, with a focus on improving model outputs in subjective and goal-oriented tasks.
+I am interested in studying model behavior, specifically how models influence and respond to users (including but not limited to sycophancy, persuasion and multi-turn interactions) to enable more meaningful engagement.

 Previously, I was a Research Associate at [Adobe Research](https://research.adobe.com/) in the Multimodal Content Experience Lab (MCEL), where I worked on making LLMs more reliable and efficient for document-centric applications.
-Before joining Adobe, I completed my B.Tech in Electrical Engineering from IIT Roorkee, where I graduated with the highest academic standing in my department.
+Before joining Adobe, I completed my B.Tech in Electrical Engineering from [IIT Roorkee](https://www.iitr.ac.in/), where I graduated with the *highest academic standing* in my department.

 If you would like to discuss ideas or collaborate, feel free to reach out at aj732[at]cornell[dot]edu.